miyamotosama/PiVPN-WireGuard-DynamicDNS/troubleshooting/DNS-checkbox.md

+## Do these checks if you cannot connect

 **In your router administrator environment**
 * Try changing DNS values from ISP to Static DNS and choose Google's and/or CloudFlare's (8.8.8.8 | 1.1.1.1 )